bNobo/fifteen-puzzle-game/readme.md

 # fifteen puzzle game

-The famous "fifteen puzzle game", also know as "Taquin" in french, coded in WPF.
+The famous "fifteen puzzle game", also known as "Taquin" in french, coded in WPF.

 ![capture](./capture.png)